 - · Identification, evaluation, and rehabilitation of hearing loss. - Medically necessary personal care.
-This may include help with bathing, toileting, dressing, walking and other activities that the member is unable to do for medical reasons. - Routine preventive dental services, including oral health screenings, cleanings, oral hygiene education, X-rays, fillings, extractions, and other therapeutic and medically necessary procedures. - Vision services, including exams and prescriptive lenses (a limited selection of lenses and frames are covered). - · Outpatient speech, occupational, and physical therapy. - · Conscious sedation. - · Additional services for Qualified Medicare Beneficiaries (QMB). - · Respite services. - · Chiropractic services. - · Any services covered by Medicare but not by AHCCCS.
+This may include help with bathing, toileting, dressing, walking and other activities that the member is unable to do for medical reasons. - Nutritional screening, assessment, and therapy. - Developmental surveillance with anticipatory guidance and screening. - Routine preventive dental services, including oral health screenings, cleanings, oral hygiene education, X-rays, fillings, extractions, and other therapeutic and medically necessary procedures. - Vision services, including exams and prescriptive lenses (a limited selection of lenses and frames are covered). - The replacement and repair of eyeglasses without restrictions to vision services. - $\cdot\,$ Outpatient speech, occupational, and physical therapy. - · Conscious sedation. - Additional services for QMBs. - Respite services. - · Chiropractic services. - Any services covered by Medicare but not by AHCCCS.